united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

 5. Check that the installation settings are correct and press `Confirm` to start the installation.

 Now the installation will start.
-You should see a green login prompt soon after, that says `core@flatcar-0-install-<device-serial-number>`.
+You should see a green command line soon after, that says `core@flatcar-0-install ~$~`.
+Now remove the USB stick from the device.
 At this point the system is still installing.
 After a few minutes, depending on the speed of your network, the installation will finish and the system will reboot.
-Now you should see a login prompt that says `flatcar-1-umh-<device-serial-number>`, as well as the IP address of the device.
+Now you should see a grey login prompt that says `flatcar-1-umh login:`, as well as the IP address of the device.

 {{% notice note %}}
 Please note that the installation may take some time.
 This largely depends on the available resources